 Qualifying Research Fields

 Fulbright Visiting Scholars may apply to conduct research in fields that support ASEAN initiatives.
 Fulbright U.S.-ASEAN Visiting Scholar proposals should be carefully developed projects that will deepen the applicant’s understanding of one or more aspects of the U.S.-ASEAN relationship.
 Examples include:

 - Supporting regional economic integration

 - Promoting opportunities for women

 - Fostering green growth

 - Addressing transnational challenges (including regional collaboration on issues such as human trafficking, countering violent extremism, preventing wildlife trafficking or sustainable fishing)

-Scholars should plan to carry out their projects to coincide with the traditional fall semester, starting in September 2020 and ending December 2020.
+Scholars should plan to carry out their projects to coincide with the traditional spring semester, between January and May 2021.
 The award will cover: